 You’re probably not alone in your experiences and the emotions you feel after a natural disaster.
 You might find it helpful to join a support group where you can share your experience with people who have been through a similar turn of events.

 If anything is going to make you stressed, then surviving a natural disaster is sure to be one of them.
 Stress can creep up on you if you’re not careful.
 So, it’s best to take care of those little problems before they become big problems.
 Try and get out and do the things you used to enjoy.
 If you enjoy cycling, then go cycling.
 If you enjoy going to the movies, then go and catch a film.
 Allow yourself to relax and chill out.
-To learn more about managing stress, check out this article https://nqconnect.com.au/blog/managing-stress/
+To learn more, check out our managing stress article.

 No doubt your life has been all turned upside down.
 To gain some sort of control back, establish a routine again.
 Eat three squares a day, have a set bedtime, take an exercise class.
 Re-establishing a routine will help ease you back into normalcy.

 If you can avoid making big life decisions during this time then you should.
 You’ve already gone through enough and there’s no point adding to that stress.
 Save changing jobs or other big decisions for a few months’ time when you have less on your plate.